Is Your Fear Standing in the Way of Your Happiness?

 What can you do to face those fears?

-I would like to challenge you to identify a fear that is keeping you stuck and then to figure out one small way you are going to face that fear now.
-Remember that we will not be in this pandemic/quarantine situation forever.
-Yes, some of things may need to wait a little longer, but you can still take steps towards facing your fears and pursuing your goals and dreams today.
+I’d like to challenge you to identify a fear that is keeping you stuck and then to figure out one small way you are going to face that fear now.

 I encourage you to look at each of your biggest, most important goals and then identify what your specific fears are surrounding each goal.
 Once you’ve done that, figure out a few things that you can do to help you face each one of those fears.
 This is about building your muscles.
 Gaining confidence with one step at a time.

-For example, someone in a coaching session shared that she has long had a fear of performing on her own.
-She’s performed for years as part of a group, but has been afraid to break out on her own.
-She is facing this fear by performing in a smaller bar/restaurant venue a little way out of town.
-This is a fabulous step in building her confidence!
+For example, a client shared in a coaching session that she has had a fear of performing on her own for a long time.
+She’s performed for years as part of a group, but had been afraid to break out on her own.
+She decided to begin to face this fear by performing in a smaller bar/restaurant venue a little way out of town.
+This was a fantastic step in building her confidence that supported her in eventually performing on her own in town.

-If you find yourself really feeling paralyzed towards taking any action, start by thinking of that fear and challenge yourself to face it in your mind.
+If you find yourself really feeling overwhelmed or stuck when it comes to taking any action, start by thinking of that fear and challenge yourself to face it in your mind.
 Spend time visualizing yourself stepping up to face that fear, literally walking up to that fear as if it’s a door to go through.
 Simply sit with the emotions that come up for you.
 Do this for a few days and gradually begin to go further with the visualization and start to see – and feel – yourself doing it.

 You can do this!

-I would love to hear what the fear is that you have that you may feel is keeping you from reaching a goal and finding your happiness.
-If you’re ready to dive deeper into self-discovery to find a path to your true happiness, schedule a free strategy session here.
+I’d love to hear what the fear is that you have that you may feel is keeping you from reaching a goal and living your life fully.
+If you’re ready to dive deeper, I’d like to invite you to apply for a complimentary Clarity Session right here.

 Stay connected with news and updates!